-2.5-meter telescope are determined with these data (Tucker et al. 2006, Davenport et al. 2007).
+Photometric calibration in SDSS has been carried out in two parallel approaches.
+The first uses an auxiliary 20" photometric telescope (PT) at the site, which continuously surveys a series of US Naval Observatory standard stars which are used to define the SDSS u'q'r'i'z' photometric system (Smith et al. 2002).
+Transformations between the u'g'r'i'z' and native SDSS 2.5 m ugriz photometric systems and zero points for stars in patches surveyed by the 2.5 m telescope are determined with these data (Tucker et al. 2006; Davenport et al. 2007).
 These secondary patches are spaced roughly every 15° along the imaging stripes.
-This approach has allowed the SDSS photometry to reach its goals of calibration errors with an rms of 2% in g, r, and i, and 3% in u and z (Ivezić et al. 2004), as measured from repeat scans (see the discussion in Ivezić et al. 2007).
+This approach has allowed the SDSS photometry to reach its goals of calibration errors with an rms of 2% in q, r, and i, and 3% in u and z (Ivezić et al. 2004), as measured from repeat scans (see the discussion in Ivezić et al. 2007).
 This is the calibration process that has been used in all data releases to date.
-However, it is not ideal for several reasons:
+However, it is not ideal for several reasons.

-- The u'g'r'i'z' filter system of the PT camera is subtly different from the ugriz system on the 2.5-meter; - There are persistent problems with the flat-fielding of both the PT and 2.5-meter cameras, especially in u'; - No use is made of overlap data in the 2.5-meter scans to tie the zeropoints together.
+1. The u'g'r'i'z' filter system of the PT camera is subtly different from the ugriz system on the 2.5 m.

+2. There are persistent problems with the flat fielding of both the PT and 2.5 m cameras, especially in u'.

+3. No use is made of overlap data in the 2.5 m scans to tie the zero points together.

-A second approach, termed "übercalibration" (Padmanabhan et al. 2007) does not use information from the PT to calibrate individual runs, but rather uses the overlaps between the 2.5-meter imaging runs to tie the photometric zeropoints of individual runs together and measure the 2.5m flatfields, and to determine the extinction coefficients on each night.
-Unlike the standard PT calibrations, übercalibration explicitly assumes that the photometric calibration parameters - a zeropoint for each CCD, and atmospheric extinction linear with airmass - are constant through a photometric night.
-This assumption appears justified, as the resulting calibration has errors of $\sim 1\%$ in g, r, i and z, and z in z, roughly a factor of two below those of the standard processing, as determined from the overlaps themselves, and from the measurement of the "principal colors" of the stellar locus (see the discussion in Ivezić et al. 2004 and the DR3 paper).
-This scatter is dominated by unmodelled variations in the atmospheric conditions in the site, including changes in the atmospheric extinction through a night.
+A second approach, termed "übercalibration" (Padmanabhan et al. 2007) does not use information from the PT to calibrate individual runs, but rather uses the overlaps between the 2.5 m imaging runs to tie the photometric zero points of individual runs together and measure the 2.5 m flat fields and to determine the extinction coefficients on each night.
+Unlike the standard PT calibrations, übercalibration explicitly assumes that the photometric calibration parameters (a zero point for each CCD and atmospheric extinction linear with air mass) are constant through a photometric night.
+This assumption appears justified, as the resulting calibration has errors of $\sim 1\%$ in g, r, i, and z, and 2% in u, roughly a factor of 2 below those of the standard processing, as determined from the overlaps themselves and from the measurement of the "principal colors" of the stellar locus (see the discussion in Ivezić et al. [2004] and the DR3 paper).
+This scatter is dominated by unmodeled variations in the atmospheric conditions in the site, including changes in the atmospheric extinction through a night.

-The relative calibration of the photometric scans via overlaps does not determine the photometric zeropoints in the five filters; this is constrained in practice by forcing the übercalibrated photometry of bright stars to agree in the mean with that calibrated in the standard way (e.g., Tucker et al. 2006).
-Thus this work does not represent an improvement in the calibration of the SDSS photometry to a true AB system (in which magnitudes can be translated directly into physical flux units); see the discussion in the DR2 paper.
+The relative calibration of the photometric scans via overlaps does not determine the photometric zero points in the five filters.
+The zero points are constrained in practice by forcing the übercalibrated photometry of bright stars to agree in the mean with that calibrated in the standard way (Tucker et al. 2006).
+Thus, this work does not represent an improvement in the calibration of the SDSS photometry to a true AB system (in which magnitudes can be translated directly into physical flux units); see the discussion in the DR2 paper, Eisenstein et al. (2006), and Holberg & Bergeron (2006).
 Moreover, there are subtle differences between the response of the six filters in each row of the SDSS camera, especially in z (see the discussion in Ivezić et al. 2007); these differences have not been corrected.